Endorsed Linux distributions on Azure

 Applies to: ✔️ Linux VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

 There are several different sources of Linux VM images for Azure.
-Each source provides a different expectation for quality, utility and support.
-This document will summarize each source (marketplace images, platform images, custom images, and community gallery images).
-It will further provide more details about platform images which are images provided in partnership between Microsoft and several mainstream Linux publishers such as Canonical, and SUSE.
+Each source provides a different expectation for quality, utility, and support.
+This document summarizes each source (marketplace images, platform images, custom images, and community gallery images) and gives you more details about platform images, which are images provided in partnership between Microsoft and several mainstream Linux publishers such as Red Hat, Canonical, and SUSE.

 Microsoft’s Linux distribution partners provide a multitude of Linux images in the Azure Marketplace.
 For distributions that are not available from the Marketplace, you can always provide a custom built Linux image by following the guidelines found in Create and upload a virtual hard disk that contains the Linux operating system.
 For older versions see Linux Kernel Requirements.